 Call for Grant Proposals

-U.S. Embassy Bishkek announces the 2018 Fall Round of the Democracy Commission Small Grants Program.
-Complete applications must be received by December 12, 2018.
+U.S. Embassy Bishkek announces the 2019 Spring Round of the Democracy Commission Small Grants Program.
+Complete applications must be received by May 13, 2019.
 This program supports the development of Kyrgyzstan’s democratic institutions and civil society by competitively awarding small grants to Kyrgyz nonprofit, nongovernmental organizations (NGOs) and associations, nonprofit civil society organizations (CSOs), and independent local media organizations.
 State bodies are encouraged to work with NGOs to submit applications.
 The maximum grant award is $50,000 with the average grant at $25,000 or less.